 To make pro-environmental changes happen, articles also need to be compelling.
 The best articles make strong arguments while appealing to a broad audience, which is why authentic environmentalism is politically centrist and respectful of scientific conclusions.
 People, tribes, empires, authorities, enterprises, and communities are integral parts of their built and natural environments.

 Authors are asked to keep these stylistic considerations in mind:

 - Real-world events, research, and reasoning enable you to meaningfully connect with readers.

-- Ideologically dogmatic positions are counterproductive because they polarize and alienate people.
+- Sanctimony and self-righteousness might feel good, but both are counterproductive because they polarize opinion and alienate readers.
 We want to get folks on board, not drive them away.
-Authentic environmentalism is not about ‘left’ versus ‘right’.

-Once Andrew has received your draft lede and had time to consider it, he will get back to you by email.
+Once Andrew has received and had time to consider your lede, he will get back to you by email.
 He will then guide you through the writing and editorial process.

 Once the process is complete, he will publish your article on this blog (ontheground.net), test and promote it on Facebook, and keep you informed about the results.Click here to get started.